josephjaspers/blackcat_tensors/BlackCat_NeuralNetworks3.3/README.md

 FAQ Fast Explanation:

 	How to choose GPU/CPU?
+	-Go to NN_Core/Defaults.h
-Go to NN_Core/Defaults.h, change fp_tye to float, and Mathlib to GPU.
-(Apropriate changes already written, simply comment and uncomment the 'using' declerations fields commented)
+	-change fp_tye to float, and Mathlib to GPU.

 Supports: